Difference between surgical technologist and certified surgical technician

 Surgical technologist:

-To become a Surgical Technologist, individuals typically need to complete a post-secondary certificate or associate degree program.
-These programs, accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES), provide comprehensive training in surgical procedures, sterilization techniques, and patient care.
-Upon graduation, individuals can work as surgical technologists.
+To become a surgical technologist, individuals typically need to complete a post-secondary certificate or associate degree program.
+These programs, accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES), provide comprehensive training in surgical procedures, sterilization techniques, and patient care, helping candidates develop essential clinical skills.

 Certified surgical technician: